EndgameGear/OP1-8k/README.md

 - Added: FW1.06 tracking parameters when 2mm LoD + Slamclick Filter off are selected

 Notes:
 - Use OP1 8k Configuration Tool v 1.12 with this firmware.
-Download: ⁠software-downloads⁠OP1 8k
 - LED behaviour "glitchy" when 2mm LoD + Slamclick Filter off are selected

 Version 1.20 Beta: